ismo-karkkainen/terrain/README.md

 # Usage

-## generate-changes
+## generatechanges

 Program generates and array of coordinates and change radius and offset magnitude pairs.
-Coordinates are in [0, 1] range and form a square.
+Coordinates are in [0, 1] range.

 Radius is in [0, 1] range and represents a radius of a circle in plane.
+Values can be modified using radius_min, radius_range, and radius_max.

 Offset is in range [-1, 1] and represents change in height.

-Radius and offset values can be adjusted by giving 2-dimensional arrays that are used to find a matching value for current coordinates.
-Minimum, maximum, and range can be given.
-Minimum defaults to 0, maximum to 1 and range to 1.
-There are no sanity checks so maximum can be smaller than minimum etc.
-Range is used only when minimum or maximum is not given.
+Values can be modified using offset_min, offset_range, and offset_max.

 Limiting radius allows you to generate rough terrain by using small values for radius.
 Smooth terrain can be generated using large radiuses.